 Cattle Guards and Horses

-Lately we’ve been receiving a lot of calls for cattle guard quotes from horse owners looking to contain their equine.
+Lately we’ve been receiving a lot of calls for cattle guard quotes from horse owners.
 I wanted to give a quick review of why they’re not recommended for use with horses and why a traditional livestock gate is your safest alternative.

 Cattle Guards vs. Gates